Everything you need to know about biogas and its potential

 What you learn

-- Complete overview of latest developments and all aspects of biogas business
+- Complete overview of latest developments and all aspects of the biogas business

 Who should attend

-The course provides an overall overview to the topic bio gas and is therefore particularly interesting for people who are relatively new to this topic.
-It also offers people with more experience the ability to get completely up to date with the latest developments and to gain knowledge of the entire value chain.
+The course provides an overall overview to the topic biogas and is therefore particularly interesting for people who are not new to the topic of Biogas.
+It offers people with more experience the ability to get completely up to date with the latest developments and possibilities.

-- Lecture 1 Monday 28 November 2022 Date to be confirmed Lecture 2 Tuesday 29 November 2022 Date to be confirmed Lecture 3 Wednesday 30 November 2022 Date to be confirmed
+- Lecture 1 Monday 27 November 2023 To be confirmed Lecture 2 Tuesday 28 November 2023 To be confirmed Lecture 3 Wednesday 29 November 2023 To be confirmed

 Leon Stille, General Manager of our Business School, has a background in Earth Sciences (BSc) and renewable energy technology (MSc) from the University of Utrecht.
 From the start of his career he has focused on conventional and renewable energy technology development and education.
 He has held commercial roles in several energy companies such as the Dutch gas grid operator Alliander and international oil & gas company Frames.
 Furthermore, he worked for Netherlands Organisation for applied scientific research (TNO) as business development manager dedicated to enabling and accelerating the energy transition.
 Leon holds two patents, is key lecturer renewable gas, expert speaker on energy transition topics and moderator of an energy series webinar.